Mulgrave Castle: Present manor

 As of 2010, the property is held by Constantine Phipps, 5th Marquess of Normanby.
-In 2003, supermodel Elle Macpherson took out a lease on the 16000 acre Mulgrave estate, considered one of England's finest shooting estates, including the right to live in the Phipps family's ancestral home, Mulgrave Castle, during the four-month shooting season.
+In 2003, supermodel Elle Macpherson and her then-partner Arpad Busson took out a two-year lease on the 16000 acre Mulgrave estate, considered one of England's finest shooting estates, including the right to live in the Phipps family's ancestral home, Mulgrave Castle, during the four-month shooting season.